bashup/gitea-cli/README.md

 * `$HOME/.config/gitearc`
 * The *nearest* `.gitearc` found in or above the current directory (i.e., only one is loaded, even if more than one exists)

+These files can set variables or define functions to change gitea's behavior or add new commands.
 If more than one file sets the same variable or defines the same function, the later ones override the earlier ones.

 ### Required Configuration